Best External Hard Drive for Mac in 2022 – Keep Your Data Safe

 Thunderbolt 3 represents the latest step in USB port technology.
 Why is that important in your search for the best external hard drives?
 Well, there are two main reasons.
 The first is that Thunderbolt 3 technology is currently the most powerful around when it comes to data transfer.
 The USB-C, the most widely used new port type, has a throughput of 20 Gbps.
 Thunderbolt 3 is twice as fast, working at 40 Gbps.
 This will allow you to rapidly send data to and from your peripheral.

 The second reason is that all new Mac laptops come with Thunderbolt 3 ports.
-These ports are physically the same as USB-C ones, meaning that you can plug any USB-C device into a Thunderbolt 3 port and it will work like a charm.
+These ports are physically the same as USB-C ones, meaning that you can plug any Type C USD hard drive device into a Thunderbolt 3 port and it will work like a charm.
 However, in order to make the most of your computer’s Thunderbolt 3 capabilities, you need to look for the best Thunderbolt external hard drive for Mac.

 Unfortunately, Thunderbolt-compatible hard drives are few and far between at the moment.
 Still, it’s worth devoting time to finding a Thunderbolt external hard drive, as you’ll be able to transfer files between the drive and your Mac at lightning speed.